John Taylor (inventor)

-John Crawshaw Taylor OBE FREng (born 25 November 1936) is a British inventor, entrepreneur, horologist and philanthropist best known for his extensive research into electric kettles.
+John Crawshaw Taylor OBE FREng (born 25 November 1936) is an English inventor, entrepreneur, horologist and philanthropist best known for his extensive research into electric kettles.

 Early life

 John C Taylor was born on 25 November 1936 in Buxton, Derbyshire to Eric Hardman Taylor (1904-1972) and Gwendolen Marjorie Jones (1904-1975).
 John had one older sister, Judith Sian Taylor (1934-2011).

 When the Second World War commenced on 3 September 1939 it was decided that John would be sent to Canada along with his mother and sister.
 On 30 May 1940 they travelled to Montréal, Canada and settled in Belleville, Ontario until 28 January 1945 when they returned to England.

 John was educated firstly at Belleville Kindergarten, then at Queen Alexandra School.
 Upon returning to England John studied at the Combs Village School.
 Following this John attended Holme Leigh Preparatory School before moving to the Isle of Man to attend King William's College.
-John was then accepted into Corpus Christi College, Cambridge from 1956-1959, where he graduated with a degree in Natural Sciences.
+John was then accepted into Corpus Christi College, Cambridge from 1956 to 1959, where he graduated with a degree in Natural Sciences.